-We conducted spawning surveys for spring Chinook salmon in the Sandy River basin in 2014 from August 7 to October 30.
-Primary spawning areas in the Salmon and Zigzag watersheds were surveyed 6-10 times through the season, generally on a weekly rotation.
+We conducted spawning surveys for spring Chinook salmon in the Sandy River basin in 2015 from July 14 to October 27.
+Primary spawning areas in the Salmon and Zigzag watersheds were surveyed 8-13 times through the season, including surveys for prespawn mortality, and generally on a weekly rotation.
 These are the sections that have historically accounted for most of the redds in the upper basin.
-Secondary spawning areas in the upper Zigzag River, Little Sandy River, Lost, Clear Fork, Devil's Canyon, Cheeney, and Sixes creeks were surveyed 1-5 times depending on water levels.
+Secondary spawning areas in the upper Zigzag River, Little Sandy River, Lost, Clear Fork, Devil's Canyon and Cheeney creeks were surveyed 1-5 times depending on water levels.
 These secondary areas have contained few, if any, redds historically and depend on early rain events if they are to have enough water for Chinook salmon to spawn.
-Also, we surveyed the Sandy River upstream of the old Marmot Dam site (6 times) and the Bull Run River (5 times).
+Also, we surveyed the Sandy River upstream of the old Marmot Dam site (4 times) and the Bull Run River (5 times).